JuanSierra/scrapenstat/README.md

 # Usage

 ## Start the local server
 The basic usage of the project is to start a server locally with the current processed data for all the 12 months in 2018.
-It deploys by default in http://localhost:8080
+It deploys the docs folder content by default at http://localhost:8080

 ```sh
 npm start